PiHw/Pi-Kitchen/sdcard/pi-kitchen/006-wifi-driver/README.md

 <img style="float:left" src="IMG_SRC/note.png" height=40/>
 <b>NOTE:</b> The `mt7601Usta.ko` file is dependent on the Kernel version, so the version of this file should match the Kernel version of the OS you plan to use it with.
 Fortunately, you can copy all the available versions and the OS will only use the file in the appropriate folder.

+I've collected a few versions which work with the most recent kernel versions (be sure to check the links below if they become out-dated).

 You can find out the Kernel version with the following command:

 `uname -a`